webgravel/ext-bouncy/README.markdown

 you can handle these yourself by writing an error message to the stream.
 If you don't pass in an `opts.emitter`, the connection will be `.destroy()`ed.

+`bounce()` returns the stream object that it's using.
+This is useful if you pass in a port so you can `.on('error', fn)` to detect connection errors.

 bounce(port, ...), bounce(host, port, ...)
 ------------------------------------------